v6d-io/v6d/docs/notes/deploy-kubernetes.rst

 Deploying with Helm
 ^^^^^^^^^^^^^^^^^^^

-Before installing the vineyard operator, you should install creat-manager at first.
+Before installing the vineyard operator, you should install cert-manager at first.

 .. code:: shell